vs StockyVendor comparison

 What Stocky was missing — and LineNow has

 This is the Layer 1 AI capability most analogous to Microsoft's Dynamics 365 Supplier Communications Agent: software that reads supplier communication and turns it into order state.
-LineNow includes that supplier-reply workflow in the $50/month subscription for SMBs.
+LineNow includes that supplier-reply workflow in the $50/month subscription for teams.

 On top of that clean ledger sits Layer 2 AI: a conversational chatbot that answers natural-language questions about your business, generates custom reports, and can draft a PO from a high-level prompt for your review.
 Stocky had nothing equivalent.